KifoPL/kifo/README.md

 # kifo
- NPM package to make the Kifo Clanker™ cleaner and easier to manage
+ NPM package to make the Kifo Clanker™ cleaner and easier to manage.

 ## Installation
 1. `npm install kifo` in your terminal